-- a.
-Allocation Amount: \$427,900,063 - b.
+- b.
 Maximum Assistance: The following outlines the maximum assistance for each option in HoAP.
 Applicants can combine some options with other options in HoAP and may also be eligible for assistance in other programs.
 No beneficiary can receive more than maximum for each program or option they participate in. - City Managed Rehabilitation and Reconstruction Option: For rehabilitation, the local composite builder bid amount cannot be greater than \$80,000 per unit for rehabilitation.
 This exceeds GLO's amount because it is anticipated that Houston will have a higher proportion of homeowners with larger homes with higher median home values, that have remaining unmet need and also have a need for repair and not reconstruction, compared to other impacted areas in the state.
 The amount of reconstruction and repair with elevation costs is the local composite builder bid amount based on procured builders and the builder's house plans based on household size and not greater than \$200,000.
 Additional allocations may be allowed for improvements, environmental factors, neighborhood requirements, resiliency measures, and accessibility needs, at the discretion of the City based on factors outlined in the program guidelines.
 The maximum amount of assistance per household for base rehabilitation is \$80,000, and the maximum amount for reconstruction is \$200,000.
 These maximums do not include additional allocations such as elevation (for rehabilitation only), environmental factors, neighborhood requirements, resiliency measures, and accessibility needs, all of which are at the discretion of the City based on factors outlined in the guidelines. - ii.
 Reimbursement Option: Maximum amount of reimbursement funds for a household will not exceed \$80,000.
 Additional criteria for maximum amount of assistance to eligible households based on income is included in the guidelines.
-This maximum does not include additional allocations such as elevation (for rehabilitation only), environmental factors, resiliency measures, and accessibility needs, all of which are at the discretion of the City based on factors outlined in the guidelines. - iii.
-Homeowner Managed Rehabilitation and Reconstruction Option: The Homeowner Managed Rehabilitation and Reconstruction Option's maximum assistance is \$80,000 for rehabilitation and \$200,000 for reconstruction.
-These maximums do not include additional allocations such as elevation (for rehabilitation only),

-- environmental factors, neighborhood requirements, resiliency measures, and accessibility needs, at the discretion of the City based on factors outlined in the guidelines. - iv.
-Acquisition Option: Eligible acquisition beneficiaries will receive monetary compensation for properties using post-disaster fair market value.
+This maximum does not include additional allocations such as elevation (for rehabilitation only), environmental factors, resiliency measures, and accessibility needs, all of which are at the discretion of the City based on factors outlined in the guidelines. - Acquisition Option: Eligible acquisition beneficiaries will receive monetary compensation for properties using post-disaster fair market value.
 Additional incentives may be offered to participating applicants.
 Additional incentives may be offered to eligible applicants whose homes are acquired.
 Such incentives may include, but are not limited to, Relocation Assistance, Enhanced Buyout Area Relocations, and others, as applicable, to be determined upon creation of the program Standard Operating Procedures.
-The maximum amount of assistance is \$200,000. - v.
-Interim Mortgage Assistance: This assistance may be available to applicants who are determined eligible to participate in the City Managed Rehabilitation and Reconstruction Option and Homeowner Managed Rehabilitation and Reconstruction Option.
+The maximum amount of assistance is \$200,000. - iv.
+Interim Mortgage Assistance: This assistance may be available to applicants who are determined eligible to participate in the City Managed Rehabilitation and Reconstruction Option.
 Homeowners may be eligible to receive up to 20 months of assistance to pay their mortgage on the Harvey-damaged home. - c.
 Eligible Activities: Housing activities allowed under CDBG-DR; HCDA Section 105(a)(1), 105(a)(3-4), 105(a)(8) 105(a)(11), 105(a)(18), and 105(a)(25), 24 CFR 570.201(g) including but are not limited to: - i.
 Single family owner-occupied rehabilitation and reconstruction - ii.
+Hazard mitigation d.
+Ineligible Activities:

-Hazard mitigation - iii.
-Relocation assistance - iv.
-Demolition only - v.
-Other activities associated with the recovery of impacted single family housing stock - vi.
+- iii.
+Relocation assistance

+- iv.
+Demolition only

+- v.
+Other activities associated with the recovery of impacted single family housing stock

+- vi.
 Payment of non-federal share